open-gpdb/gpdb/gpdb-doc/markdown/admin_guide/access_db/topics/pgbouncer.html.md

 - Specify `auth-type=hba` in the `pgbouncer.ini` configuration file.
 - Provide the file name of an HBA-format file in the `auth_hba_file` parameter of the `pgbouncer.ini` file, and specify the LDAP parameters (server address, base DN, bind DN, bind password, search attribute, etc.) in the file.

-**Note:** You may, but are not required to, specify LDAP user names and passwords in the `auth-file`.
+> **Note** You may, but are not required to, specify LDAP user names and passwords in the `auth-file`.
 When you do *not* specify these strings in the `auth-file`, LDAP user password changes require no PgBouncer configuration changes.

 If you enable LDAP authentication between `psql` and `pgbouncer` and you use `md5`, `password`, or `scram-sha-256` for authentication between PgBouncer and Greenplum Database, ensure that you configure the latter password independently.